8 Tips to Ace GRE Writing

 woman writing with pencil on piece of paper representing gre writing tips - magoosh

-Worrying about the GRE essays?
-A lot of test-takers find it intimidating to sit down at their computer on test day and write an essay in 30 minutes…and then write another one directly after that!
-GRE analytical writing can seem overwhelming, but it doesn’t have to be.
-A handful of key GRE analytical writing tips will help you sit down at those word processors and proceed—with confidence—to get the GRE score you want.
+Worrying about the GRE essay?
+A lot of test-takers find it intimidating to sit down at the computer on test day and have no choice but to kick things off with a 30-minute Issue Essay.
+Of course the writing measure can seem overwhelming, but it doesn’t have to be.
+A handful of key GRE writing tips will help you sit down at and proceed—with confidence—to get the Analytical Writing Assessment (AWA) score you desire.

 • Education